ibalampanis/ai-ethics/guide.md

 8. UNESCO.
 (2023).
 "Recommendation on the Ethics of Artificial Intelligence: key facts"
 9. Staff, C. (2024).
 AI Ethics: What It Is and Why It Matters.
 10. Li, F., Ruijs, N., & Lu, Y. (2022).
 Ethics & AI: A systematic review on ethical concerns and related strategies for designing with AI in Healthcare.
-11.Schneble, C.O., Elger, B.S. and Shaw, D.M.
+11. Schneble, C.O., Elger, B.S. and Shaw, D.M.
 (2020).
 Google’s Project Nightingale highlights the necessity of data science ethics review.
-12.Sinha, D. (2021).
-Top 5 Most Controversial Scandals in AI and Big Data.
+12. Sinha, D. (2021).
+Top 5 Most Controversial Scandals in AI and Big Data."